s183558/MLOps6_Project/reports/README.md

 On success, the generated web GUI can be assessed as shown below:

 <code>
-docker run --name predict_pepe -p 80:80 gcr.io/mlops6-410910/app:latest
 INFO:     Started server process [1]
 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:80 (Press CTRL+C to quit)
 </code>